AidenDurrant/abdn-hpc/maxwell/readme.md

 **v0.1**

-A step-by-step introduction guide to running PyTorch GPU accelerated programs on Macleod HPC.
+A step-by-step introduction guide to running PyTorch GPU accelerated programs on Maxwell HPC.

 ### 1. Technical specifications

-Macleod is a Linux supercomputing cluster housed in the Edward Wright Datacentre and provides:
+Maxwell is a Linux supercomputing cluster housed in the Edward Wright Datacentre and provides:
 - 120 CPU cores and 1.2TB of RAM - Maximum 256GB per node
 - A100 nodes: Three nodes each with 3x A100 GPU 80GB cards
 - Comercial GPU nodes: Two GPU nodes each with 2x 2080ti 12GB cards.
 - High-speed network – a 10Gb network

-There currently exists two seperate partitions of the A100 nodes:
+There currently exists two seperate partitions of the A100 GPU nodes:
 - `a100_full`: 2 nodes where each A100 GPU memory is not partitioned and remains full at 80Gb per card.
 - `a100_mig`: 1 node where each A100 GPU is partitioned into 3, resulting in 9 GPU partitions each with ??GB.

-It is important to note that you cannot employ different GPU partitions in a distributed fashion, hence the current maximum distributed setting is 2 `a100_full` nodes with 9x A100 80GB GPU's in total.
+It is important to note that you cannot employ different GPU partitions in a distributed fashion, hence the current maximum distributed setting is 2x `a100_full` nodes with 9x A100 80GB GPU's in total.

 ### 2. Accessing the cluster

+Requesting access to Maxwell is done by directly contacting digital research (digitalresearch@abdn.ac.uk), and is only available for Staff, PGR, and those who purchase resources.
+For UG and PGT students interested in HPC resources, see the Macleod cluster guide.

+#### 2.1 Remote Access
-Maxwell can be accessed via SSH when connected to the University network (not including eduroam).

-To access the
+Once access is granted, you can connect to Maxwell via SSH when connected to the University network (excluding eduroam).
+To access the university network remotely the f5 VPN provides seamless connection for managed devices.
+For personal devices the Web VPN can be employed by following https://remote.abdn.ac.uk/ .

+For more details regarding remote access, see https://www.abdn.ac.uk/staffnet/working-here/it-services/remote-access.php

+#### 2.2 SSH and SFTP

+Any SSH client can be employed to connect to Maxwell, where PuTTy can be used on managed devices.
+Simply connect via the listed hostnames and ports below to access the login nodes for each HPC service.
+The username is your university username e.g. s01ab23.

+Maxwell login nodes:
+- Maxlogin1.abdn.ac.uk : port 22
+- Maxlogin2.abdn.ac.uk : port 22

+MacLeod login nodes:
+- Macleod1.abdn.ac.uk : port 22
+- Macleod2.abdn.ac.uk : port 22

+Transferring data can be achieved by SFTP via the same settings as previously outlined.
+Again, any SFTP client can be used, however, university managed devices can use WinSCP.

+**Note:** It is recommended that git version management tools are employed for managing code on the HPC services.

 If you run into any issues at this stage contact servicedesk@abdn.ac.uk

-### 3. Initial setup, conda environment
+### 3. Data Storage

-Once you are logged into Macleod you will find yourself in the home directory.
-The storage on Macleod is split into two partitions `home/` and `sharedscratch/` to keep things simple I recommend saving all your files to your personal `sharedscratch/` parition, this is due to the `sharedscratch` having a larger storage limit than the `home` partition.
+Once you are logged into Maxwell you will find yourself in the home directory.
+The storage on both Maxwell and Macleod is split into two partitions `home/` and `sharedscratch/` to keep things simple I recommend saving all your files to your personal `sharedscratch/` parition, this is due to the `sharedscratch` having a larger storage limit than the `home` partition.
 Simply change to the `sharedscratch/` directory from the home directory using `cd sharedscratch`.
 The full `sharedscratch` path is defined as: `/home/<username>/sharedscratch/`

+### 4. Initial setup, conda environment

 Now you have connected to Macleod you must access your required packages, if your packages are not present in the software list (https://www.abdn.ac.uk/it/documents-uni-only/Maxwell-Galaxy-Software.pdf ), then the easiest way to download them is to create an anaconda environment.